RAND Health Advisory Board

 Jean Drouin is a leader with over 25 years of experience in health care management, technology, operations, finance, and cultural change.
 As CEO, Jean focuses on creating the environment that allows Clarify to deliver on its mission by delighting customers and growing a great team.
 Jean leads the Executive Leadership Team which sets the company's vision and strategy and is responsible for ensuring the company's overall success.
 Jean believes that health care has been held back by a lack of actionable insights, and that by integrating innovative analytics and incentives, we can power better health and outcomes.
 Prior to founding Clarify, Jean was a Senior Partner at McKinsey, where he led the Healthcare Digital and IT practice.
 He also built and served as the founding Head of McKinsey Advanced Healthcare Analytics (MAHA), which provided services and products on health care reform, consumer analytics, new payment and pricing models, and risk management.
 Jean spent several years in the UK, where he helped set up the hospital regulator and served as the Head of Strategy for NHS London, a $15 billion organization which oversaw London’s hospitals, primary and social care.
 Jean holds an MD and MBA from Stanford University and an AB in Molecular Biology from Princeton.
 He is a Trustee of the Mailman School of Public Health at Columbia University, and the former Vice-Chair of the Board of Lester B. Pearson United World College of the Pacific.

-Executive Vice President and Chief Strategy Officer, Henry Ford Health System
+Former Executive Vice President, Chief Strategy Officer at Henry Ford Health System

 Elliot J. Favus, MD